Shopify/ruby-lsp/jekyll/rails-addon.markdown

 When Ruby LSP Rails starts, it spawns a `rails runner` instance which runs [`server.rb`](https://github.com/Shopify/ruby-lsp-rails/blob/main/lib/ruby_lsp/ruby_lsp_rails/server.rb).
-The addon communicates with this process over a pipe (i.e. `stdin` and `stdout`) to fetch runtime information about the application.
+The add-on communicates with this process over a pipe (i.e. `stdin` and `stdout`) to fetch runtime information about the application.

 When extension is stopped (e.g. by quitting the editor), the server instance is shut down.